paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

    group to prepare and send a collation.
 2. Collators need to know in advance what collators for which parachains/parathreads they should accept connections and collations from.
-3. Users need to know whether the won a slot or not - seeing assigned cores could be one way of achieving that goal.
+3. Users need to know whether they won a slot or not - seeing assigned cores could be one way of achieving that goal.
 (Likely not very suitable though).

 ### Interface to the scheduler